ElderJames/AntDesign.Cli/docs/en/blog-post.md

 # Developing a .NET Local Tool as a GitHub Copilot MCP Server

 I've been using AntDesign Blazor with AI-assisted programming for efficient full-stack development.
 However, I occasionally encountered issues with outdated property usage.
 Yesterday, an inspiration struck: I could create a CLI tool using .NET to query the JSON artifacts generated during our documentation build, and then add an MCP service for AI editors to call.
-Taking AntDesign.Cli as an example, this tool queries the latest API information for Ant Design Blazor components, effectively solving the problem of outdated model training datasets.
+Taking AntDesign.Docs.MCP as an example, this tool queries the latest API information for Ant Design Blazor components, effectively solving the problem of outdated model training datasets.

 ## Background